g4rf/jg.gettext.js/README.md

 The general idea is, to use jQuery to read the text nodes from an HTML document and put them into a JSON or POT file.
 Then translate it (with an editor or [Poedit](https://poedit.net/)) and put them in a gettext-style folder structure.
 Now reference it in the HTML document and load the jq.gettext.js.
-Now every text node is translated.
-In addition the script has an _()-function for gettext feeling in javascript.
+Then every text node is translated.
+In addition the script has an *_()-function* for gettext feeling in javascript.

 Feel free to contact me at admin@g4rf.net.